Sirivannavari: Early life and education

 Sirivannavari was born Mom Chao Busyanambejra Mahidol (บุษย์น้ำเพชร มหิดล; [bùt.nám.pʰét má(ʔ).hì.dōn]; RTGS: Butnamphet Mahidon), but later changed to Mom Chao Chakkrityapha Mahidol (จักรกฤษณ์ยาภา มหิดล), and once again to Mom Chao Sirivanvari Mahidol (สิริวัณวรี มหิดล) upon order of Queen Sirikit.
 She has four full siblings.
-Following her parents' divorce, her mother moved with her siblings to the United Kingdom; her father then ordered Sirivannavari's abduction and return to Thailand.
+Following her parents' divorce in 1996, her mother moved with her siblings to the United Kingdom; her father then ordered Sirivannavari's abduction and return to Thailand.

+Her title name is Her Royal Highness Princess Sirivannavari.

-Sirivannavari graduated with a Bachelor of Arts degree from Chulalongkorn University and a master's in design from École de la Chambre Syndicale de la couture Parisienne.
+Sirivannavari graduated with a Bachelor of Arts degree from Chulalongkorn University and a master's in design from Ecole de la Chambre Syndicale de la Couture Parisienne.
 She was elevated to Princess status by royal command of her grandfather, King Bhumibol Adulyadej, on 15 June 2005.

 Personal life

 Sirivannavari represented Thailand in badminton at the 2005 Southeast Asian Games in the Philippines, winning a team gold.
 In this, she follows in the footsteps of her grandfather, King Bhumibol Adulyadej, who represented his country in international sailing events.
 A badminton tournament that made its debut in 2016, the Thailand Masters, bears her name.

 In 2007, Sirivannavari was invited by Pierre Balmain, the French couturier, to present her fashion show in Paris.
 Her debut Paris collection was titled Presence of the Past, which drew on memories of her royal grandmother as well as giving a modern interpretation to traditional Thai costume.
 The following year, she presented her own fashion show in Paris.
-She designed a dress worn by the Thai entrant in the Miss Universe Thailand 2018 pageant.
+She designed a dress worn by Sophida Kanchanarin, Thailand's representative in the Miss Universe 2018 pageant.
 YouTube personality Wanchaleom Jamneanphol, known online as Mixy Bigmouth, was subsequently threatened with prosecution under Thailand's lèse-majesté laws after describing the dress as ugly.

 Sirivannavari began riding horses at age nine.
 She trained in France at the International Moniteur d'Equitation, Le Cadre Noir de Saumur.
 She competed as a member of the Thai equestrian sports team in the 2013 and 2017 SEA Games.

 In 2008, Sirivannavari was included as 16th on the list of the "20 Hottest Young Royals", compiled by Forbes.

+Sirivannavari has been appointed as a specialist in the Royal Thai Army with the rank of major general, according to the royal gazette.
+King Maha Vajiralongkorn announced the appointment of his daughter in the latest round of military promotions that will be effective from 1 April 2023.
+Sirivannavari was the patron of the Royal Stable Unit of the 2nd Cavalry Division, King's Guard, Royal Thai Army.